Menu

 Answer:

-MyACCESS is a free smartphone app that you can download from the App Store or Google Play and use on the go.
+MyACCESS is a free smartphone app you can download from the App Store or Google Play and use on the go.
 MyACCESS has many of the same features as access.wi.gov, however, you can only apply for or renew benefits through the website version.

 What types of communications will I receive from DHS?